-Check for catalog updates at www.uttc.edu historical and cultural materials, academic and accreditation records, curricula materials and other educational documents and resources, college administrative and operational files and papers, public information and events materials, and intertribal programs information and records.
+Check for catalog updates at www.uttc.edu college administrative and operational files and papers, public information and events materials, and intertribal programs information and records.

 These are in the form of hard copy papers and files, maps, books and booklets, photographs, audio and video recordings, digitized and digital documents and media, and some objects.